A Beginner's Guide to Deep Sea Fishing in Cabo San Lucas

 Hiring a Boat in Cabo San Lucas

-The first thing you need to do is arrange for a boat to take you and your party out for the day.
+First, you must arrange a boat to take you and your party out for the day.
 There are many charter companies operating out of Cabo San Lucas.
 We chose to work with Pisces, which has an established name and large fleet; we rented a 31 ft. boat called the Rebecca.
 The boats have bathrooms and a table for indoor eating if needed.

 This is where things can get confusing and downright murky.
 The price of our charter covered up to six people and included a very basic lunch and beverages, including water and cold beer.